Office and School Hours

 8th Grade Graduation Dance Meeting

 We invite our parents to help us plan the dance for the 8th grade graduation .
-We will meet on Wed.
-February 26th at 6 p.m in our Library, please join us.
+We will meet on Wednesday April 9th and 30th at 6 p.m and in May on Wednesday the 14th and 28th in our Library, please join us.

 For parents only !

-Please click on the link below to read the requirements for the dress code for the 8th Grade Shoreline Graduation Ceremony and Dance.
+Please click to read the requirements for the dress code for the 8th Grade Graduation Ceremony and Dance.

 LINKS TO TEACHERS AT SHORELINE